directus/directus/.changeset/ten-beds-pretend.md

 "@directus/api": patch
 ---

-Ensured the default `DB_FILENAME` option from the Docker Image is not applied when using MySQL/MariaDB, which fixes a corresponding warning
+Ensured the default `DB_FILENAME` option from the Docker Image is not applied when using MySQL/MariaDB, fixing a corresponding warning